 Abstracts should contain the following four components:

-Authors can submit their abstracts electronically using the button on the right “Abstract or case report submission”.
-You will be redirected to the submission website.
-Please follow the step-by-step directions, which will enable you to upload the abstract.
+Authors can submit their abstracts electronically until the given deadline by using “ABSTRACT SUBMISSION” button on the right.
+This will direct you to the appropriate webpage.
+Please follow the step-by-step directions to upload the abstract.
 To ensure your abstract retains any special characters or formatting, the abstract must be in Microsoft Word format.

 Categories for abstract submission

 For purposes of review and programming, abstracts are divided into topical categories.
 Selection of the most appropriate category is important as it determines who reviews your abstract.
 The Program Committee reserves the right to reassign your abstract to a more appropriate category.